Wheeling and Lake Erie Railway (1990): Nickel Plate Road, Norfolk and Western, and Norfolk Southern (1949-1990)

 In 1949, the New York, Chicago, & St. Louis Railroad, or Nickel Plate Road (NKP) as it was known, leased the W&LE.
 The W&LE was operated as the "Wheeling and Lake Erie District" of the NKP.
 In 1964, the Nickel Plate combined with the Norfolk and Western Railway (N&W), bringing the W&LE into N&W and, after the N&W-Southern Railway merger, Norfolk Southern.
 Throughout this period, the railroad generally remained unchanged.
-The railroad was combined into Norfolk Southern in 1998, ending its existence as a separate subsidiary.
+The railroad was combined into Norfolk Southern in 1988, ending its existence as a separate subsidiary.

 The new W&LE (1990-Present)

 Establishment and Acquisition

 In 1990, Norfolk Southern sold some of its lines in Ohio and Pennsylvania.
 The sale included most of the former W&LE and the Akron, Canton and Youngstown Railroad, as well as a lease on the Pittsburgh and West Virginia Railroad.
 The Wheeling Acquisition Corporation was created by a group of private investors to take ownership of a large portion of the sale.
 The company was renamed the "Wheeling and Lake Erie Railway" on May 1, 1990, before operations began.

 In 1994, W&LE purchased the former Akron and Barberton Belt Railroad and part of the Conrail “Cluster” railroads in the Akron, Ohio area.
 The two railroads were combined into the Akron Barberton Cluster Railway, which operates as a subsidiary of W&LE.

 With the purchase, the W&LE also acquired some locomotives and rolling stock from Norfolk Southern.

+In August 2025, it was announced that the W&LE would be sold to FTAI Infrastructure, Inc., and will be a part of FTAI’s Transtar if approved by the Surface Transportation Board, and the W&LE's brand will remain the same.